MTraveller/cotal-drf/README.md

    2. Development:
       1. Find and rename `cotal_drf_api/settings/dev_file_rename_to_just_dev.py` to dev.py
          -  dev.py is automatically ignored by git
-         -  add a Django secret key from the provided website
+         -  Insert a Django secret key obtained from the provided website.
-         -  add your cloudinary api `cloudinary://my_key:my_secret@my_cloud_name`.
+         -  Add your cloudinary api `cloudinary://my_key:my_secret@my_cloud_name`.
-      2. Open the terminal or a new one and cd to the cloned project folder.
+      2. Open a new terminal window and navigate to the cloned project folder.
-         -  I recommend to continue with an virtual environment for more see:
+         -  I recommend continuing with a virtual environment; for more information, see:
             -  [pipenv](https://pipenv.pypa.io/en/latest/ "pipenv.pypa.io/en/latest/")
-            -  Activate a pipenv environment:
+            -  Set up a Pipenv environment:
                - Do: `pipenv shell` "Press Enter"
-            -  just remember to set vscode python interpeter to the virtual environment used if vscode is used.
-For other programs you'll have to see their docs.
+            -  Just remember to set the vscode Python interpreter to the virtual environment used if vscode is used.
+For other programs, you'll have to see their documents.
       -  Depending on your operating system or if pipenv is used:
          -  on windows use `python`
          -  on linux based systems use `python3`
          -  if pipenv is used, use `python`
       3. Do: `python` or `python3` `install -r requirements.txt` "Press Enter"
       4. Do: `python` or `python3` `manage.py runserver 127.0.0.1:3000` "Press Enter"
-      5. You should now be able to open the project on 127.0.0.1:3000
+      5. You should now be able to open the project at 127.0.0.1:3000.
       <br>
    3. Production:
       1. Sign-in or signup for a [Render.com](https://render.com "render.com") account.
-      2. Open `config/.env` file copy all variables and change accordingly in a new text document "keep it open".
+      2. Open `config/.env` file, copy all variables, and change accordingly in a new text document "keep it open".
       3. Go to [New Env Group](https://dashboard.render.com/new/env-group "dashboard.render.com/new/env-group") and create a new environment group for this project.
       4. Scroll down to "Secret Files" press "Add Secret":
          -  in key input add: